How to Redirect URLs on WordPress

 wordpress redirect

-Redirecting URLs is a simple but important component of your website’s SEO.
-It can help you avoid duplicate content, improve user experience, and send traffic and authority to more relevant pages.
+Redirecting URLs is an important part of your website’s SEO.
+Redirects help you avoid duplicate content, improve user experience, and direct traffic and authority to relevant pages.

-In this guide, we’ll teach you how to redirect URLs on WordPress.
+In this guide, learn how to redirect URLs on WordPress.

 Let’s get started.